+See below: All laboratory results need to be interpreted in the clinical context and the doctor who ordered the tests is usually in the best position to do that.
+Having said that, MCV of 97 is in the upper end of normal, but still normal.
+If this is the only finding of concern, do not worry.
 For good health - Have a diet rich in fresh vegetables, fruits, whole grains, low fat milk and milk products, nuts, beans, legumes, lentils and small amounts of lean meats.
 Avoid saturated fats.
 Exercise at least 150 minutes/week and increase the intensity of exercise gradually.
 Do not use tobacco, alcohol, weed or street drugs in any form.
 Practice safe sex. ...Read more

 Hi,I have a very high of folic acid which is 70 and is 10 times higher and my vita

 Will pass soon but:: You can not have too much folate but folic acid is a synthetic substance that can be toxic to some degree.
 Your body will eliminate it naturally and nothing is known to speed that, but do not take any more vitamins with folic acid; instead take L-5-methyltetrahydrofolate.
 There is no known toxicity from B12 but if you have not been taking B12 see a doctor.
 See http://tinyurl.com/o3dlzfg ...Read more

 How many pills of each a day should I take of folic acid, b6, B12 one dr gave me the mg of each just don't know how many a day for compound heterozygo?

 MTHFR?: I am assuming your question got cut off and you have mthfr polymorphism?
 The number of pills would related to how many milligrams are recommended and you should be taking the methylated forms of folate (folic acid) and b12.
 You doctor may also know if you have specific deficiencies or health issues so you should contact your doctor.
 Mthfr.Net is a decent resource if you do have that issue. ...Read moreSee 1 more doctor answer

 I take vit c500mg, vit D3 1000iu, vit B12 100mcg, folic acid 1mg a2.
-Do I take them all at once?
+Do i take them all at once?
 How many of each do I take and how far apart do I take

 See below: It's ok to take these together.
 Vit d is better absorbed after a meal.
-For the others it shouldn't matter.I advise at least 1000 mg of vit c 2x/day- it doesn't stay in your body for long!
-I advise 4000-5000 iu vit d from sept.
+For the others it shouldn't matter.I advise at least 1000 mg of vit c 2x/day- it doesn't stay in your body for long! i advise 4000-5000 iu vit d from sept.
 To april (you can find pills with 5000 units).
 During spring & summer don't need if you spend time in mid-day sun.Consider a full b complex & taking vit k with d.
 What's a2? ...Read more

-Folic acid 2 mg.: B12 supplement is essential for those over 50 , since absorption of B12 is diminished in the sixth decade generally: 25-100 mcg.
-Per day . ...Read more
+Folic acid 2 mg.: B12 supplement is essential for those over 50 , since absorption of B12 is diminished in the sixth decade generally: 25-100 mcg. per day . ...Read more

 What does it mean if both my B12 & Folates (folic acid) are low in one blood test but just B12 in repeat blood test?